School District of Palm Beach County

 While we recognize that there are many conditions that factor into a student’s ultimate success, Impact Florida focuses on the factors that leaders and educators can control in their classrooms to improve student engagement and learning.
 We call these factors the Five Conditions That Support Great Teaching.

-Equity is Both an Outcome and an Action
+Access and Opportunity are Both an Outcome and an Action

 SDPBC has been a top-rated district in Florida since 2005, receiving an “A” rating for six of the past 10